instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+# Oct 24th-30th Weekly Update:

+I've spent the majority of the time this week working on understanding SSL and networking for webRTC.
+To install SSL, we need to purchase a certificate to be used on both client and server when transmitting data through getUserMedia() function used in webRTC.
+Without HTTPS connection and SSL that is required for that connection, the two-way interaction process will not be possible.

+This makes me consider 2 independent things:
+1. Do we want webRTC to be used as a primary way of two-way interaction?
+I understand this codebase was first created in 2017-18, during the times where digital tools like Zoom and Google Meet were not widely accessible.
+If we eliminate the problem of two-way connection by using a third-party video conferencing and focus just on transmitting Arduino commands to Raspberry Pi, will this still be helpful in the research?
+Or does it break the initial intention of using webRTC?
+2. My progress with figuring out network connections is rather slow due to my understanding of the topic and my own schedule this semester, i.e. I spent the majority of the time I have on understanding the theory instead of problem-solving.
+I anticipate getting more time this J-term and Spring 2023 semester, with grad school applications and the majority of the Capstone being out of the way.
+While I am also waiting on external help with networking, is it a possibility for me to temporarily switch to the website-building pending task from the (ICR to-do list)[https://instituteforcriticalrobotics.github.io/2022/09/16/Task-list.html]?
+I feel confident about finishing a personal website for Michael in the remainder of the semester and do not anticipate any heavy technical blockers with this.
+Let me know if this is something you/ICR team can consider.
+Of course, I will still try to figure out networking for webRTC, and hopefully this will be resolved in the next few months.

+# Oct 30 Summary

+## SSL
+- How to install SSL connection on (Ubuntu)[https://www.filecloud.com/supportdocs/fcdoc/latest/server/filecloud-administrator-guide/installing-filecloud-server/post-installation/ssl-configuration/use-ssl-on-linux/install-an-ssl-certificate-on-ubuntu]

 # Oct 28 Summary
 - [x] Watched SSL video explanations https://www.youtube.com/watch?v=SJJmoDZ3il8&ab_channel=dtommy1979 and https://www.youtube.com/watch?v=33VYnE7Bzpk&ab_channel=SunnyClassroom
 - [x] Found this as a proof of Jack's hypothesis from last time: https://stackoverflow.com/questions/41922515/webrtc-video-streaming-doesnt-work-through-http